 Measures to Insure Fair Handling of Transactions with Conflict of Interests

-The asset management company (ADIM) has established rules and rigorous check system to insure fair handling of asset management transactions with conflict of interests.
+The asset management company (IRM) has established rules and rigorous check system to insure fair handling of asset management transactions with conflict of interests.

-- When deciding who has the first look right for the same acquisition opportunity between ADR and private real estate investment funds of which ADIM manages their assets.
+- When deciding who has the first look right for the same acquisition opportunity among ADR and other investment funds of which IRM manages their assets.

 - When ADR transacts with related parties.

 Prevention of Conflicts of Interests Between ADR and Private Real Estate Investment Funds

 IRM may entrust with the management of assets from other investment corporations and private real estate investment funds ("other funds") in addition to ADR, investment targets may overlap with other funds.

 For this reason, IRM shall prevent the profits of ADR from being harmed, prevent conflicts of interests between ADR and other funds, and IRM shall apply applicable laws and the investment management agreement, IRM have established “The Regulations on Allocation of Acquisition Opportunities.”

 Managing Conflicts of Interests in Related Party Transactions

 When ADR acquires/disposes assets from related parties, the transaction must go through the following authorization procedures set forth in the bylaw.

 (Please refer to the diagram "Flow of Decision-Making for Asset Acquisition and Disposal”)